ashakozak/deep-learning-challenge/README.md

 ### Summary

-The deep learning model, at its peak accuracy of 73.3%, provides a commendable predictive capability for the Alphabet Soup dataset, albeit marginally below the 75% target.
-Key enhancements originated from adept data preprocessing.
+The deep learning model, at its peak accuracy of 73.3%, provides a notable predictive capability for the Alphabet Soup dataset, however marginally below the 75% target.
+Key enhancements originated from data preprocessing.

-**Recommendation**: Consider exploring ensemble machine learning models like Random Forest or Gradient Boosted Trees.
-These models might present a superior performance balance, effectively handling both numerical and categorical data.
+**Recommendation**: While the neural network model is decent, ensemble machine learning models like Random Forest or Gradient Boosted Trees might offer improved performance.
+These models can handle a mix of numerical and categorical data well and might offer a better balance between performance and complexity.